OpenBudget/BudgetKey/documentation/FrontEndDevelopment.md

 - `npm start` will fire up the development server and open a browser on `localhost:3000`.
 It's always watching your files, so you can simply edit and save and let the browser refresh itself.
 - `npm run dist-serve` will build the bundle that will be used for serving on the server.
 You might need to run this if you want to debug anything, but usually not.

+## Styling

+In order to get your app the same look and feel as other BudgetKey apps, you only need to do one thing: You main component's template must wrap all your markup in a `<budgetkey-container>…</budgetkey-container>` pair.

+Doing this will add the common header and footer, as well as import Bootstrap 3 CSS framework.

+Make sure you import `BudgetKeyCommonModule` in your `NgModule` declaration.
+It's already included in the sample app so you should have no troubles with this.

 ## Testing

 _(still TBD, the following text is from the original quickstart project)_